-What you may not be aware of however, is that Ed is considered clinically extremely vulnerable and has therefore received advice to consider shielding for the next month.
-Ed has taken the decision to continue to treat patients; however the practice wishes to make all patients aware that in order to offer Ed the most protection possible all patients will be required to wear a single use surgical mask, which will be provided for you.
+Please note that for the foreseeable future, all COVID-safe protocols will remain in place.
+Patients will be required to wear a single use surgical mask which will be provided for you before you enter the practice.
 If you are unable to wear a mask then please do get in touch and he can discuss the options with you.

 You may notice when booking, that appointment slots are more spaced out than they were.
 This is to ensure that there is adequate time to disinfect the practice between each patient ready for your appointment.